 SK:Anything else you would like to share with our readers.

 Jim: My focus, regardless of role is to tackle business challenges with the same 3 step process.
 Always simplify first, this requires that everything is challenged and nothing is sacred.
 Second, automate, whatever doesn’t require human intervention shouldn’t.
-This enables scalability and forces the documentation of processes.
+This enables scalability and forces the documentation of processes find out car service san diego to los angeles.
 Finally we must accelerate, the playing field has changed dramatically in the past decade and this will continue we must pay attention to innovation beyond our current vendors.